 My passion has always been education and I have focused my energies on partnering with diabetes teams within the localities where I have worked, to provide high quality educational programmes for health professionals at all levels.
 My primary aim is to improve outcomes for people living with diabetes which is a complex, long term condition and I believe that an educated and empowered workforce is crucial to achieve this.

 For some time I recognised a need for relevant and interactive diabetes training for those working in care homes and this brought me to form DUET diabetes with a local DSN, Helen Stephen.
-Helen has recently decided to leave DUET diabetes, allowing her time to pursue other activities.
-We are both proud of what we have developed and achieved together over the past 4 years.
+In 2019 Helen decided to leave DUET diabetes, allowing her time to pursue other activities.
+We are both proud of what we have developed and achieved working together over 4 years.
 I look forward to continuing to work with care and health providers in East Anglia - together we can make a difference to the quality of life of adults living with diabetes!

 Diabetes Educator (nurse)